make-works/makeworks/README.md

-## Make Works, hello! :wrench: :earth_americas: :computer:
+## Make Works, hello! :wrench::earth_americas: :computer:
 Open-access database of local manufacturing, so that both creatives and consumers can take an active role in where and how ‘things’ can be made or repaired.

 * e/g mapping the places and people you need to make or repair : makerspaces, tool libraries, workshops, factories, manufacturers, tradespeople, machine shops, material suppliers